 P.S.
 No cheating.
 The 2kg of food is in addition to any you’re going to eat whilst on the move.

-I’ve read a number of posts that suggest going on a hard ruck once a week, but I’ve never found this to be an adequate frequency when working up to longer distances.
+I’ve read several posts that suggest going on a hard ruck once a week, but I’ve never found this to be an adequate frequency when working up to longer distances.

 Rule of thumb: three times per week, twice if you’re pressed for time or using rucking as a supplemental means of building fitness.